memgraph/docs/mage/query-modules/cpp/util_module.md

 </span>
 );

-The util module offers a range of convenient functions for tasks such as validation and creating cryptographic hash values.
+A module which offers a range of functions for tasks such as validation and creating cryptographic hash values.
 This module serves as a practical resource for streamlining a variety of tasks related to database operations.

 [![docs-source](https://img.shields.io/badge/source-util_module-FB6E00?logo=github&style=for-the-badge)](https://github.com/memgraph/mage/tree/main/cpp/util_module)